Bluehost vs. Pagely – Budget Hosting vs. Enterprise WordPress Hosting

 How do pricing and scalability differ between Bluehost and Pagely?

-Bluehost has lower pricing, starting at $2.95 per month, but scalability can be an issue as website needs grow.
-Pagely’s plans start at $199 per month, offering scalability designed for traffic growth and high-demand applications.
+Bluehost has lower pricing, starting at $2.95 per month.
+In Pagely, starting at $199 per month, it provides growth and high-demand applications.

 Can I improve my SEO using these hosting services?